w3f/polkadot-wiki/docs/learn/how-to/dashboard-rebond-tokens.md

 ![](../../assets/how-to/65028380917.png)

-That's it!
-You will see your bonded funds increasing soon after you sign the transaction.
+That's it.
+You'll see your bonded funds increasing soon after you sign the transaction.

 * * *

-If you are more of a visual learner, check out our video tutorial:
+If you're more of a visual learner, check out the video tutorial:

 [Polkadot Made Easy: How to Bond Extra to Your Stake](https://youtu.be/hkj4Rl8q6tQ?si=_PVXMJHkOmMkepmb&t=81)